davidcamela/NLP-for-Stack-Overflow/README.md

   * Implementation of WordCloud to see the distribution of keywords for predefined tags
   * TF-IDF and Count Vectorizer Scores
 * Prediction on final data
   * Saving the predictions in a CSV file for kaggle competition.

+Overall, the model shows promising performance.
+However, there’s variability in performance across different classes, indicating potential areas for improvement, especially for classes with lower precision, recall, and F1-scores.
+Analyzing these metrics helps identify specific areas where the model struggles, providing insights for potential model enhancements or targeted data improvements to boost performance, especially for classes with lower scores.